Ontica/Empiria.Extensions/Postings/README.md

 ﻿# Empiria Posting Services

-Provides services to manage media, annotations, bookmarks, blogs, chats and posts, that can be attached to objects of any kind.
+Provides data and content posting services to manage media, annotations, bookmarks, blogs, chats and posts, that can be attached to objects of any kind.

 # License